 Our offline TO pipeline is able to replicate the highly dynamic cantering gait.
-Motion capture (mocap) data from a real animal is used to first generate the initial seed trajectory for our robot's morphology through re-targeting [34].
+A one-second clip of motion capture (mocap) data from a real animal is used to first generate the initial seed trajectory for our robot's morphology through re-targeting [35].
 Then our TO pipeline uses the re-targeted inputs to produce base and joint trajectories which are not only faithful to the original mocap recording, but also physically-correct.
-We benchmark our solution quality against that of only running WBD optimization.
-Fig. 6 shows a comparison of the front left (FL) and front right (FR) z-direction foot position trajectories for the cantering example.
-It is clear that WBD optimization by itself has difficulty constraining foot positions on the ground during stance phases, but our alternating pipeline can correctly enforce terrain constraints, which improves the overall solution quality.
+We benchmark our solution accuracy against that of only running WBD op-timization.
+Fig. 4 shows a comparison of the front left (FL) and front right (FR) z-direction foot position trajectories for the cantering example.
+It is clear that WBD optimization by itself